-Meals sold by the school may be purchased by students and staff members and community residents in accordance with administrative guidelines established by the Superintendent.
-Meals may be made available, free of charge, to senior citizens who are serving as volunteers to the District.
+Lunches sold by the school may be purchased by students and staff members and community residents in accordance with administrative guidelines established by the Superintendent.
+Lunches may be made available, free of charge, to senior citizens who are serving as volunteers to the District.

-The operation and supervision of the food service program shall be the responsibility of the Superintendent.
-In accordance with Federal law, the Food Service Supervisor shall take such actions as are necessary to obtain a minimum of two (2) food safety inspections per school year, which are conducted by the State or local governmental agency responsible for food safety inspections.
+The operation and supervision of the food-service program shall be the responsibility of the Superintendent.
+In accordance with Federal law, Food Service Supervisor shall take such actions as are necessary to obtain a minimum of two (2) food safety inspections per school year, which are conducted by the State or local governmental agency responsible for food safety inspections.
 The report of the most recent inspection will be posted in a publicly visible location, and a copy of the report will be available upon request.

-A periodic review of the food service accounts shall be made by the Treasurer.
-Any surplus funds from the National School Lunch Program or the Healthy, Hunger-Free Kids Act of 2010 (P.L.
-111-296) shall be used to reduce the cost of the service to students or to purchase cafeteria equipment.
-Surplus funds from a-la-carte foods may accrue to the food service program.
+A periodic review of the food-service accounts shall be made by the Treasurer.
+Any surplus funds shall be used to reduce the cost of the service to students or to purchase cafeteria equipment.
+Surplus funds from a-la-carte foods may accrue to the food-service program.

-Bad debt incurred through the inability to collect meal payment from students is not an allowable cost chargeable to any Federal program.
+Bad debt incurred through the inability to collect lunch payment from students is not an allowable cost chargeable to any Federal program.
 Any related collection cost, including legal cost, arising from such bad debt after they have been determined to be uncollectable are also unallowable.

 Bad debt is uncollectable/delinquent debt that has been determined to be uncollectable.
 If the uncollectable/delinquent debt cannot be recovered by the School Meals Program, then this is classified as bad debt.
 Once classified as bad debt, non-Federal funding sources must reimburse the NSFSA for the total amount of the bad debt.
-The funds may come from the District general fund, state or local funding, school or community organizations such as the PTA, or any other non-federal source.
-Once the uncollectable/delinquent debt charges are converted to bad debt, records relating to those charges must be maintained in accordance with the record retention requirements in 7 C.F.R.
-210.9(b) (17) and 7 C.F.R.
-210.15(b).
+The funds may come from the district general fund, state or local funding, school or community organizations such as the PTA, or any other non-federal source.
+Once the uncollectable/delinquent debt charges are converted to bad debt, records relating to those charges must be maintained in accordance with the record retention requirements in 7 CFR 210.9(b) (17) and 7 CFR 210.15(b).

 The Superintendent is authorized to develop and implement an administrative guideline regarding meal charge procedures.
-This guideline will provide consistent directions for students who are eligible for reduced price or paid meals but do not have funds in their account or in hand to cover the cost of their meal at the time of service and shall also address feeding students with unpaid meal balances without stigmatizing them.
+This guideline will provide consistent directions for students who are eligible for reduced price or paid meals but do not have funds in their account or in hand to cover the cost of their meal at the time of service.